 What scenes flash through her dreaming mind?
 I’d like to know.
 Surely they include sticks, twigs, and branches she lives to gather from our woods when she visits.
 If I acquiesced, she would sprint to retrieve large vaulted branches, over and over until…well I don’t even know since my experience with creatures this agile and large is limited.
 I guess until one of us collapsed (and chances are, it would first be me since at 89 pounds with pitiful muscle tone, I am no match).

-My grand-doggie-daughter is all mine at the moment since our son is attending a friend’s wedding, and I’m the sitter.
+My grand-doggie is all mine at the moment since that son is attending a friend’s wedding, and I’m the sitter.
 She has totally won me over, this shedding love magnet.
 Oh how she helps me stay in the moment where all the fruit is.
 I am even looking at the trees with fresh eyes and joy.
 She teaches us so much about trust and compassion.
-E.V. models the grace of a loving God who (as Paula D’arcy beautifully articulated) comes disguised as your life.
+Eve models the grace of a loving God who (as Paula D’arcy beautifully articulated) comes disguised as your life.

 If you have never conceptualized God in such a way, I highly recommend it.
 It helps me to allow reality to be reality and somehow live in prayer with less inner resistance.
 I don’t have to fear what is coming next in life, because I know it will be more God in disguise, ready to prosper me, ready to offer another invitation to learn to love.